hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 since $\cos\pi = -1$ and $\sin\pi = 0$.
 There are many wonderful things Euler's formula can do.
-Our one example is Exercise 5, where we use it to give "infinite polynomials" for sine and cosine.
+We give two examples: de Moivre's theorem in Exercise 5, and "infinite polynomials" for sine and cosine in Exercise 6.

 ---